Zwarte Piet: Development and depiction in the 19th and 20th centuries

+Early criticism and controversies

+The character became increasingly controversial during the latter part of the 20th century.
+In addition to the editorials and newspaper articles, Zwarte Piet was discussed on an 1987 episode of the Dutch edition of Sesame Street.
+In a segment, Pino, the Dutch version of Big Bird, learns how Zwarte Piet can be interpreted as racist while talking with the Dutch/Surinamese actress and singer Gerda Havertong.
+Beginning in the 1990s, there were several attempts to introduce a revised version of Zwarte Piet to the Dutch public, among them replacing the traditional black makeup with various other shades or colors.
+Model Doutzen Kroes later criticized Zwarte Piet and said she was ashamed of the Netherlands because of the character while on the Dutch talk show Pauw & Witteman in 2009.

 Notable events during the 21st century

-Throughout the latter half of the 2010s, communities and various organizations across the Netherlands and elsewhere opted to use either the traditional version of Zwarte Piet in celebrations or variations, most commonly the sooty version.
-Some have included both.
-These decisions have resulted in protests and violent incidents involving pro-Piet demonstrators (those who endorse the traditional version of the character) and anti-Piet demonstrators (those who endorse a revised version of the character or doing away with him altogether).
+Beginning in the 2010s, communities and various organizations across the Netherlands and elsewhere gradually began using either the traditional version of Zwarte Piet in celebrations or variations, most commonly the sooty version.
+Some included both.
+These decisions resulted in protests and violent incidents involving pro-Piet demonstrators (those who endorse the traditional version of the character) and anti-Piet demonstrators (those who endorse a revised version of the character or doing away with him altogether).

 In 2015, the Bijenkorf department store chain opted to replace holiday displays featuring Zwarte Piet with a golden-skinned version instead.
 Elsewhere, one in three Dutch primary schools announced plans to alter the character's appearance in their celebrations.
-Nickelodeon in the Netherlands also decided to use a racially mixed group of actors to portray Piet in their holiday broadcasts instead of people in blackface.
+Nickelodeon in the Netherlands also decided to use a racially mixed group of actors to portray Piet in their holiday broadcasts instead of white people wearing dark make-up.
 RTL Nederland made a similar decision in the autumn of 2016 and replaced the characters with actors with soot on their faces.

 However, in 2018, several members of a production crew refused to work on Dutch broadcaster NTR's nationally televised celebration because of a decision to alter the character.
 Several Dutch entertainers have also continued to use the traditional version of the character.
-Among them are the singers Leon Krijgsman and Herman van Doorn who released songs promoted with music videos featuring Piets in blackface.
+Among them are the singers Leon Krijgsman and Herman van Doorn who released songs promoted with music videos featuring Piets played by white actors.